Farming with a Coop Tractor (Part 1):

 However the second possible retail outlet in the United States that seemed to hold the most auspicious opportunity to market the new Cockshutt Model 30 within the United States also arose in 1946.
 This was the possibility of selling the Model 30 as a COOP Model E-3 tractor sold through the many cooperatives throughout the United States.
 This network of cooperatives, known asthe National Farm Machinery Cooperative, was a much wider and more numerous retail network.

 Clearly NFMC wanted something to set their Model E-3 tractor apart from the Cockshutt Model 30 tractor.
-However, just, why the the orange color was selected is a mystery, but it may have indicated that the NFMC anticipating a close relationship with the Ohio Famous Cultivator Company of Belevue, Illinois.
+However, just, why the the orange color was selected is a mystery, but orange color may have been derived from NFMC’s close relationship with the Ohio Famous Cultivator Company of Belevue, Illinois.
 (As noted below, a history of the The Ohio Company is contained in the article on this website called “Farming with a COOP Model E-3 in Illinois [Part II]: The Kewanee Company.”)
 As noted in that history, the Ohio Famous Cultivator Company was a “short line” manufacturer of farm implements.
 (The term “short line” refers to the fact that the Ohio Company was not a “full line” manufacturing company, in other words the company did not did not manufacture or sell farm tractors as a part of their line of farm machinery.

 The Ohio Company consistently painted their implements orange with black lettering.
 Indeed the advertising of the Ohio company directed potential cutomers to “look for the implement that were painted orange and black.”